isc-projects/bind9/doc/arm/reference.rst

 field), and the type of the record to be updated matches the ``types`` field.
 Details for each rule type are described below.

-The ``identity`` field must be set to a fully-qualified domain name.
+The ``identity`` field must be set to a fully qualified domain name.
 In most cases, this represensts the name of the TSIG or SIG(0) key that must be used to sign the update request.
 If the specified name is a wildcard, it is subject to DNS wildcard expansion, and the rule may apply to multiple identities.
-When a TKEY exchange has been used to create a shared secret, the identity of the key used to authenticate the TKEY exchange will be used as the identity of the shared secret.
+When a TKEY exchange has been used to create a shared secret, the identity of the key used to authenticate the TKEY exchange is used as the identity of the shared secret.
 Some rule types use identities matching the client's Kerberos principal (e.g, ``"host/machine@REALM"``) or Windows realm (``machine$@REALM``).

-The name field also specifies a fully-qualified domain name.
+The name field also specifies a fully qualified domain name.
 This often represents the name of the record to be updated.
 Interpretation of this field is dependent on rule type.

-If no ``types`` are explicitly specified, then a rule matches all types except RRSIG, NS, SOA, NSEC and NSEC3.
-Types may be specified by name, including "ANY" (ANY matches all types except NSEC and NSEC3, which can never be updated).
+If no types are explicitly specified, then a rule matches all types except RRSIG, NS, SOA, NSEC, and NSEC3.
+Types may be specified by name, including ``ANY``; ANY matches all types except NSEC and NSEC3, which can never be updated.
 Note that when an attempt is made to delete all records associated with a name, the rules are checked for each existing record type.